Denys-Shyshkin/Theming/README.md

-# TikTuk :)
+# Two Themes Demo

 This project is a Homework for [Genesis](https://gen.tech) Front-End School.

 ## In Brief

-The main goal of this project is to apply theming by using [Styled Components](https://https://styled-components.com/) library.
+The main goal of this project is to apply theming by using [Styled Components](https://styled-components.com) library.

 ## How to run